All Episodes

 Hoagland must die.

-Stinks or no stinks, Hoagland must be put to sleep.
+Hoagland must be put to sleep.

-Mr. Kavorkian, we need you now.
+Mr. Kvorkian, we need you now.

-Richard Hoagland back in a moment.
+Richard Hoagland, back in a moment.

-You realize just what I have been.
+You realize just how I have found.

 NASA cannot possibly send a hitman after Richard Hoagland.